 I currently audit the books for 1st Whetstone Scouts, Cubs and Beavers, St Peters Church, Whetstone Memorial Hall and the Parish Centre.

-For over eleven years Mark has been a longstanding member of the following Parish Council working groups: Finance, Public Open Spaces with Community Premises.
+For over twelve years Mark has been a longstanding member of the following Parish Council working groups: Finance, Public Open Spaces with Community Premises.
 Mark was elected Chairman of the Parish Council for two consecutive terms during 2011 and 2012.
 In particular, he was Chairman when the Parish Council, as a team, prevented the unrestricted development of green field sites on the edge of the village.

 Mark is a founder member, Secretary and Treasurer of Whetstone Allotment Association (WAA), which formally came into being in 2009.
-The Chairwoman and real boss of WAA is his wife Eileen!
 Mark is also a member of Blaby District Council representing North Whetstone.

 I moved to Whetstone 49 years ago and for 20 years worked at St Peters School in the kitchens.
 I’ve always been involved in the community and life of the village.
 I’m a member of Whetstone Baptist Church and run the King Street Ducklings Parent and Child Group.

 I’ve been a parish councillor at Whetstone for the last five years and I currently sit on planning, public open spaces.